-Conflict management is a strategy utilized by the University of Missouri – Kansas City to address many forms of conflict, from what might be a simple misunderstanding to a more formalized grievance or complaint.
+Conflict management is a strategy utilized by the University to address many forms of conflict, from what might be a simple misunderstanding to a more formalized grievance or complaint.
 All members of our campus community are served by UMKC’s Conflict Management Program (CMP), offered through the Office of Affirmative Action.

 This centralized service provides a trained, neutral facilitator/mediator equipped to assist students, faculty, staff, and administrators facing conflict with others at the University.
 There are a number of options for managing such conflict through CMP, including Conflict Coaching, Facilitated Conversation, Mediation, and Team Renewal.
 These options aim to provide a safe setting to aid parties in achieving, at a minimum, clear, candid, and respectful communication.